MicrosoftDocs/learn/learn-pr/azure/continuous-validate-test-mission-critical-workloads/includes/3-set-baselines-load-test.md

 - Error rate
 - Maximum response time

-To set up baselines for load tests, follow these steps:
+To set up baselines for load tests, you'll need to:

 1. Define the baselines and test criteria for individual user flows and the overall solution.